 How do I improve my chances of getting a training contract?

 Hand-in-hand with this is a perfect CV and application form - grammatically correct, no spelling mistakes and with all the requested information.
 While this won't be a deciding factor in getting a training contract, it will certainly help you get to the interview stage.
-Make sure you double check everything and get someone else to look over it.
+Make sure you double check everything and get someone else, such as a careers adviser, to look over it.

 Find out how to write a legal CV and cover letter and prepare for questions you might be asked at a law interview.

-What happens if I don't get a place?
+What happens if I don't get taken on as a trainee solicitor?

 There's no reason why you can't apply again next year but you need to ensure that you use the time before then to improve your CV.
 One way of doing this is with a vacation scheme.
 This gives you the opportunity to see how a law firm works, whether the role is for you, and it also gives the firm a chance to see what you're like.
 Alternatively, you could do pro bono work, which will improve your legal skills and give you real-life examples to draw on in training contract interviews.